Mak2006/python-rest-app-cont/README.md

 # python-rest-app-cont

 # Aim of the application - Demo of a python based REST api microservices based applciation.
+The application adds two numbers and returns the result.
+The UI is intended as the first microservice and the backend as the second one.

+## Stages of the application
+1. Stage 1 - Create a monolith and implement the fuctionality.
+2. Stage 2 - Dissect the application into two microservices, add swagger documentation for REST API.
+3. Stage 3 - Containerize the applicaition and host on Docker or Heroku

+## Current status of application
+1. Stage 1 WIP

-## Architecture
+## Final Architecture
 A client server microservice based application.
 Client is web based UI, a flask based python microservice application.
 Server is a microservice which exposes a REST API.
 The REST API documentation is using Swagger documentation.
 For now the service does not use a backend.

-##SDLC

-The testing of the done using, The CI/CD is done using Jenkins.

-Containerization using docker and kubernetes.

 ## Usage
-The applicaiton is available for download at docker registry.
-The source code can be installed with the following command `xyz`

 The source code of the application is available at github.

 ## What was done